kubeflow/website/content/en/docs/pipelines/sdk/sdk-overview.md

 The Kubeflow Pipelines SDK includes the following packages:

 * [`kfp.compiler`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.compiler.html)
-  includes classes and methods for building Docker container images for your pipeline components.
+  includes classes and methods for compiling pipeline Python DSL into workflow yaml spec
     Methods in this package include, but are not limited to, the following:

   * `kfp.compiler.Compiler.compile` compiles your Python DSL code into a single static configuration (in YAML format) that the Kubeflow Pipelines service can process.
 The Kubeflow Pipelines service converts the static configuration into a set of Kubernetes resources for execution.

-  * `kfp.compiler.build_docker_image` builds a container image based on a Dockerfile and pushes the image to a URI.
-In the parameters, you provide the path to a Dockerfile containing the image specification, and the URI for the target image (for example, a container registry).

-  * `kfp.compiler.build_python_component` builds a container image for a pipeline component based on a Python function, and pushes the image to a URI.
-In the parameters, you provide the Python function that does the work of the pipeline component, a Docker image to use as a base image, and the URI for the target image (for example, a container registry).

 * [`kfp.components`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.components.html)
   includes classes and methods for interacting with pipeline components.